 An exoskeleton that will make you super strong.
 The actuation will be weak.
 It is only intended to illustrate basic exoskeleton principles.
 You will not be able to do more chin-ups and it cannot support your arm in a significant way.
 It rather provides a gentle guidance of your voluntary movements.

 A plug-and-play device that works out of the box.
 You have to make it work, that is a feature!

 More details on the hardware and content of the tutorial can be found below.
-Please note that the EduExo is still in development and the content might change until release (some months down the road).
 If you have any questions or suggestions, please write us.

 The EduExo is a one degree-of-freedom elbow exoskeleton.
 The hardware combines off-the-shelf components (motor, force sensor and Arduino microcontroller) with a rigid exoskeleton structure and cuff interfaces.

-The tutorial is used together with the exoskeleton hardware to teach you everything you need to understand robotic exoskeletons.
+The handbook is used together with the exoskeleton hardware to teach you everything you need to understand robotic exoskeletons.
 Topics covered are human-centered mechanical design, electronics, software and control systems.
 Additionally, basic human anatomy is covered to help you understand how human and exoskeleton interact.
 Finally, you will be introduced to how to use the exoskeleton as a haptic input device for a virtual reality or computer game.